 The world’s most northerly capital, Reykjavík has a sense of space and calm that comes as a breath of fresh air to travellers accustomed to the bustle of the traffic-clogged streets in Europe’s other major cities.
 Although small for a capital, Reykjavík is a throbbing urban metropolis compared with Iceland’s other built-up areas.
 If you’re planning to visit some of the country’s more remote and isolated regions, you should make the most of the atmosphere generated by this bustling port, with its highbrow museums and a buzzing nightlife that has earned the place a reputation for hedonistic revelry.
+Discover everything you need to know about the Icelandic capital with our Reykjavík travel guide.

 Continue reading to find out more about...